NotTimTam/cms/README.md

     -   Create notices about not storing confidential data within CMS.
     -   Create notices about not pasting JavaScript from the web.
     -   Can extensions add custom data to your database?
+-   Store admin menu toggle state (and potentially dropdowns) in SessionStorage.
 -   (J) extension equivalents:
     -   Contacts/Directory
     -   JSitemap PRO